Introduction

 Inclusion criteria for PUL include the following:

-Concerning prostatic morphology once deemed a contraindication in cases of obstructive median lobes, recent evidence suggests otherwise, proposing that with precise surgical approaches, symptoms can be alleviated for a minimum of 2 years.[3]
+Obstructive median lobes were once considered a contraindication; however, recent evidence indicates that, with accurate surgical techniques, symptoms can be effectively alleviated for at least 2 years.[3]
 The preservation of erectile and ejaculatory functions has been noted.[16]
 The adverse events reported were generally mild and of a short-term nature.
 Symptomatic relief was observed as early as 2 weeks postprocedure and has been shown to persist for up to 5 years.[20][21]
 The retreatment rate is 6% annually among patients who have previously undergone such interventions.
 Of these patients, 51% underwent traditional endoscopic removal methods like TURP or laser enucleation of the prostate.
 In contrast, 32.7% received a secondary PUL, and 20% had a PUL device removal.[22]

-This procedure entails the injection of heated water vapor at 103 °C into the prostatic tissue, leading to immediate cellular death and creating an ablated lesion through apoptosis over 6 to 12 months.[23]
+This procedure entails injecting heated water vapor at 103 °C into the prostatic tissue, which leads to immediate cellular death and creates an ablated lesion through apoptosis over 6 to 12 months.[26]
 Results from longitudinal studies have observed outcomes spanning up to 5 years.
-Water vapor thermal ablation of the prostate is applicable for prostatic volumes ranging from 30 to 100 cm3 and is effective across a spectrum of prostatic morphologies, including cases with median lobe enlargement.[23][24]
-The ejaculatory function remains unaltered postprocedure.[23][25]
-Patients report minimal and short-lived side effects.
-Initial symptomatic improvement is observed within 4 weeks, with full benefits accruing up to 12 months and sustainability of up to 5 years.[26]
-The rate of retreatment at the 5-year mark stands at 4.4%.[26]
+WVAP is applicable for prostatic volumes ranging from 30 to 100 cm3 and is effective across a spectrum of prostatic morphologies, including cases with median lobe enlargement.[26][27]
+The ejaculatory function remains unaltered postprocedure.[26][28]
+Patients report minimal and short-lived adverse events.
+Initial symptomatic improvement is observed within 4 weeks, with full benefits accruing up to 12 months and sustainability of up to 5 years.[29]
+The rate of retreatment at the 5-year mark stands at 4.4%.[29]

-The Optilume benign prostatic hyperplasia (BPH) catheter system uses a dual-lobe balloon for the mechanical expansion of the prostatic fossa and delivers paclitaxel to deter further tissue growth.[27]
-Data reflecting outcomes are accessible up to 2 years postprocedure.[27][28]
-The Optilume BPH catheter system is designed for prostate sizes within the 20 to 80 cm3 range but is not recommended for cases with significant median lobe obstructions.
+The urethral drug-coated balloon catheter system uses a dual-lobe balloon for the mechanical expansion of the prostatic fossa and delivers paclitaxel to deter further tissue growth.[30]
+Data reflecting outcomes are accessible up to 2 years postprocedure.[30][31]
+The urethral drug-coated catheter system is designed for prostate sizes within the 20 to 80 cm3 range but is not recommended for cases with significant median lobe obstructions.
 The ejaculatory function is preserved.
-Side effects are typically mild and fleeting; symptom relief commences at 3 months, persisting for a year, as supported by the published data.[29]
+Side effects are typically mild and fleeting; symptom relief commences at 3 months, persisting for a year, as the published data supports.[32]

 Comparing PUL vs Alternatives

 PUL is distinguished by its proven efficacy in symptom alleviation for up to 5 years, as recorded in the current literature.
 PUL can treat a broad range of prostatic sizes and is efficacious for volumes up to 100 cm3.
 Recent advancements in surgical techniques render median lobe enlargement a manageable condition rather than a contraindication for PUL.
 The procedure upholds normal ejaculatory functions.
-Symptom relief is instantaneous, surpassing other minimally invasive techniques such as water vapor thermal ablation of the prostate (WVAP).
-For patients with notable comorbidities and higher anesthetic risks, PUL offers a minimal risk profile and can be performed in an outpatient setting with local anesthesia within approximately 10 to 15 minutes.
-Postoperative catheterization is less frequently necessitated with PUL.
+Symptom relief is instantaneous, surpassing other minimally invasive techniques such as WVAP.
+For patients with notable comorbidities and higher anesthetic risks, PUL offers a minimal risk profile and can be performed in an outpatient setting with local anesthesia within approximately 10 to 15 minutes; postoperative catheterization is less frequently necessitated with PUL.

-PUL and WVAP are among the most thoroughly researched and established minimally invasive techniques for managing symptomatic BPH.
+PUL and WVAP are the most thoroughly researched and established minimally invasive techniques for managing symptomatic BPH.
 PUL, in particular, has been associated with more rapid symptom improvement and long-lasting effects.
-Comparatively, patient-reported outcomes post-PUL exhibit significantly better IPSS and quality-of-life metrics than that post-WVAP.[32]
-Notably, patients with PUL have a markedly lower catheterization rate by the third postoperative day than patients with WVAP; 7% of patients who underwent PUL were catheterized by postoperative day 3 compared to 55% of patients with WVAP.[32]
-Furthermore, patients with PUL report significantly higher sexual health inventory for men (SHIM) scores, indicative of better sexual function.[32]
+Comparatively, patient-reported outcomes post-PUL exhibit significantly better IPSS and quality-of-life metrics than that post-WVAP.[35]
+Notably, patients with PUL have a markedly lower catheterization rate by the third postoperative day than patients with WVAP; 7% of patients who underwent PUL were catheterized by postoperative day 3 compared to 55% of patients with WVAP.[35]
+Furthermore, patients with PUL report significantly higher sexual health inventory for men scores, indicative of better sexual function.[35]
 Thus, PUL is superior in several respects, including sexual health, reduced catheterization rates, greater patient satisfaction, and minimal disruption to daily activities.
+While PUL offers several advantages, including reduced catheterization rates, patient satisfaction, and minimal disruption to daily activities, WVAP is significantly cheaper, at half the cost of PUL, and provides a cost-effective, minimally invasive option for managing BPH.[36]

 Contraindications